Easy EdgeDB · Chapter 17

 }

-Let’s create a quick type alias where Dracula has achieved all his goals and now rules London.
-We’ll create a quick new type called DraculaKingOfLondon with a better name, and a link to subjects (= people under a king) that will be every Person that has been to London.
+Finally, let’s create a quick type alias where Dracula has achieved all his goals and now rules London.
+We can give it the alias DraculaKingOfLondon, and a link to subjects (people who live under a king) that will be every Person that has been to London.
 Then we’ll select this type, and also count how many subjects there are.
 It looks like this:

 Copy

-with DraculaKingOfLondon := (
+with DraculaKingOfLondon := Vampire {

 name := .name ++ ', King of London',